alipay/agentUniverse/docs/guidebook/en/How-to/How_To_Build_A_RAG_Agent.md

         stores=["civil_law_sqlite_store"]
     )
 ```
-We specify the data to be inserted using the `source_path` parameter in the `insert_knowledge` method and designate different Stores for different documents using the `stores` parameter.
-The `stores` parameter is optional; if not specified, the data is inserted into all stores by default.
+We specify the data to be inserted using the `source_path` parameter in the `insert_knowledge` method, and we designate different Stores for different documents by using the  `stores` parameter.
+The `stores` parameter is optional; if it is not specified, the data will be inserted into all stores by default.

 ## Building the Retrieval Process

 ### Re-ranking
-We configured the post-processing flow of the knowledge as follows:
+We have configured the post-processing flow for the knowledge within the agentuniverse as follows:
 ```yaml
 post_processors:
     - "dashscope_reranker"
 ```
-This indicates that we will use Dashscope’s re-ranking service to re-rank the documents.
-You can also add other post-processing flows here.
+This configuration indicates that we will utilize Dashscope's re-ranking service to reorder the documents based on relevance.
+Additionally, you have the option to incorporate other post-processing steps here as needed.

 ## Using RAG in the Agent